 In our practice we often see patients who are in severe back pain.
+Many have already been recommended to some type of fusion surgery.
+Their fusion surgery recommendation may be based on pain and it may be based on an MRI image that while showing degenerative changes in the spine, may not be showing what is the cause of the person’s pain.
 These people have an MRI, X-ray and/or scan that may show an inaccurate picture of what is causing their pain.
 What do I mean by inaccurate picture?

 - The MRI cannot show muscle spasms from a simple back strain which can cause excruciating pain.